mdnahian/Common-Hackathon-Projects/README.md

 1. Sort out recyclables from trash
 2. Smart mirror
 3. Smart camera + facial recognition for security or any kind of basic alert system
+4. Smart pill dispenser that dispenses pills in correct doses at the right time

 ## Health & Social Good